4.2 Structure Design & Construction Professional Responsibilities & Considerations

 Consistent with the Guidelines, for any forest road crossings, a CRP must take responsibility for planning and coordinating all the professional services for the project, including the design, field reviews, as built/record drawings and Road Project Assurance Statement.
 As well , this manual applies the same rationale to determining professional practices and responsibilities for the design and construction of retaining structures greater than 1.5 m high.
 The CRP must direct those activities with sufficient oversight and supervision such that he/she can take overall responsibility and accountability for the crossing or retaining structure.

 As to who can be a CRP or a POR for bridges:

 - for those bridges that meet the tests provided in the Guidelines for simple crossings, the CRP or POR may be either a forest professional or a professional engineer;

-- for those bridges that meet the tests provided in the Guidelines for complex crossings, the CRP or POR must be a professional engineer.
+- for those bridges that meet the tests provided in the Guidelines for complex crossings, the POR must be a professional engineer.